Peripheral Nerve Injury and Reconstruction

 St. Luke’s has experts from several specialties (plastic surgery, neurosurgery, and orthopedic surgery) with the skills to help you recover from an injury or compression of peripheral nerves.
 The type of specialist best for your needs will depend on which nerves are injured.

-- Neurosurgeon: trigeminal nerve
+- Neurosurgeon: works with trigeminal nerve

 - Orthopedic surgeon or plastic and reconstructive surgeon: